 Users are still required to resolve the merge conflict manually using the command line Git client, as they normally would.
 The merge strategy, since this is only a pointer, can only be an ours or theirs based strategy, keeping one or the two pairs (oid/size).
 When resolving the conflict, if the pointer file becomes corrupted it will not be recognized as an LFS file.

-The Smart Mirroring feature in Bitbucket Server supports mirroring of Git LFS objects as of Bitbucket Server 4.5.
+Mirrors supports mirroring of Git LFS objects as of Bitbucket 4.5.
 Mirroring of Git LFS objects is performed on-demand; that is, when a client requests download of a Git LFS object from the mirror node, the object will be streamed from the upstream node if it is not already available on the mirror.
 Subsequent downloads of the same object will be downloaded directly from the copy stored on the mirror.

-By default Bitbucket Server will not permit any further Git LFS uploads if the amount of free disk space in the filesystem that hosts the storage directory has less than 100 megabytes of free disk space.
+By default Bitbucket won't permit Git LFS uploads if the amount of free disk space in the filesystem that hosts the storage directory has less than 100 megabytes of free disk space.
 When a client attempts to upload (via a Git push) an LFS file that would result in the free disk-space threshold being exceeded, an error message indicating as such is sent to the client:

 $ git push Git LFS: (0 of 1 files, 1 skipped) 0 B / 348.59 MB, 348.59 MB skipped [a39717817507d0ae3434a36347159e4970aec061c8c506f197c0eeadd2e8efe2] Insufficient free space in store error: failed to push some refs to 'https://bitbucket.example.com/bitbucket/scm/myproject/myrepo.git'

 A warning will also be logged in the